‘Double Shot At Love’ Star B-Lashes Shows Off Lots Of Leg In New Instagram Snap

 A Double Shot at Love with DJ Pauly D and Vinny star Brittani “B-Lashes” Schwartz showed off lots of leg in a new Instagram snap where the reality television star appeared to make a big entrance in a hot sports car.
 The photo, which was shared on her personal social media account, has already received thousands of likes for its originality and over-the-top fabulousness.

 In the image, Brittani was seen seated in the steel gray vehicle that was parked in a driveway that featured light gray paving stones.
 The Long Island, New York native wore an eclectic ensemble.
-This included a tight, dark-colored dress that appeared to feature a shirring detail down its side, indicating the garment was probably quite formfitting.
+This included a dark-colored dress that had a shirring detail down its side, indicating the garment was probably quite formfitting.
 The bottom of the skirt ended high up on her thigh as seen in the image, where Brittani had her left leg extended out of the vehicle.

-Her body showed off a deep golden tan and black strappy sandals which featured espadrille bottoms were on her feet.
-On her left arm hung a small handbag.
+She showed off a deep golden tan and black strappy sandals which featured espadrille-style bottoms.
+Over her left arm hung a small handbag.
 Her right hand held the steering wheel of the parked vehicle.

-Brittani’s hair appeared to have been straightened or lengthened by extensions, creating an overall fabulous look when paired with a brown and black fashion logo headband and coordinating oversized sunglasses.
+Brittani’s hair appeared to have been straightened or lengthened by extensions, creating an overall fabulous look, especially when paired with a brown and black fashion logo headband and coordinating oversized sunglasses.

 Fans of the likable reality star loved the over-the-top image and shared their feelings in the comments section of the share.